Back to How-To

 The diligence sequence

-A typical workflow for an Investor-tier customer evaluating a 60-quarter portfolio:
+A typical workflow for an Agriculture Bundle subscriber evaluating a 60-quarter portfolio:

 2. Top-priority parcel reports.
 Pull individual parcel reports for the highest-value quarters in the portfolio.
 Read the LSRS class, the rotation pattern, and any treaty overlap.